-26.07 Single vacation period which overlaps the end of a vacation year shall be considered as vacation entitlement for the vacation year in which it commenced.
+- 27.07 Single vacation period which overlaps the end of a vacation year shall be considered as vacation entitlement for the vacation year in which it commenced. - 27.08 Casual Employees shall have their accrued vacation paid out on a bi-weekly basis.